 Master of Business Psychology (coursework)

-The course also includes a significant practicum component, giving students the opportunity to apply the principles they have learned in organisations, under guidance.
+The course also includes the option to participate in an industry placement and/or a group research project, giving you the opportunity to apply the principles you have learned in organisations, under guidance.

 - Course title